Overview

 Bar Chart

-But, more organizations are implementing zero trust policies to improve their cloud security, according to Fortinet:
+ore organizations are implementing zero trust policies to improve their cloud security, according to Fortinet.
+Consider this:

 What organizations hope implementing zero trust policies will achieve.

-Apart from cloud security concerns, organizations pointed the following as the biggest unforeseen factors to slowing or stopping cloud adoption, according to the 2022 Cybersecurity Insiders - Fortinet:
+Apart from cloud security concerns, organizations pointed several other issues as the biggest unforeseen factors that slow or stop cloud adoption.

 • Lack of visibility (49%)